netscaler/modern-apps-toolkit/README.md

 git clone https://github.com/netscaler/modern-apps-toolkit.git
 ```
 ## Tools Included
-- Kubectl **netscaler-k8s** plugin:
+- Kubectl **netscaler** plugin:
-NetScaler provides a kubectl plug-in **netscaler-k8s** to inspect ingress controller deployments and aids in troubleshooting operations.
+NetScaler provides a kubectl plug-in **netscaler** to inspect ingress controller deployments and aids in troubleshooting operations.
 You can inspect NetScaler config and related Kubernetes components using the subcommands available with this plug-in.
-For more information on how to use the plugin, see [Kubectl plugin document](netscaler-k8s-plugin/README.md)
+For more information on how to use the plugin, see [Kubectl plugin document](netscaler-plugin/README.md)

 - CIC Diagnostics Tool:
 CIC Diagnostics tool is a simple shell script that collects information related to Citrix Ingress Controller and applications deployed in the Kubernetes cluster.